 And while timing is everything, budgeting is right up there in priority.
 Fortunately, Smartpress has the answer to both.
 Shotorbani says, “I was astonished at the fast turn around and fair price for something with such a large scale.”

 Outside the classroom, guide students and visitors with indoor and outdoor signage.
 Indicate teacher names and room numbers with Clear Acrylic Signs and Braille Signage, advertise registration deadlines with Razor Feather Flags, direct foot traffic with A-Frame Sidewalk Signs and designate parking areas with PVC Foam Signs.

-A sign solution that wears many marketing hats is Yard Signs.
+A sign solution that wears many marketing hats and must be included in the why schools need print debate is Yard Signs.
 Collaborating with an online printer like Smartpress lets you design event announcements and celebrate graduates like Abby Malesytcki, Administrative Manager at Preschool of the Arts.

 “We were not able to give graduates headed off to Kindergarten next year the send-off we had hoped to, so we decided to put signs in their yards, along with a book about our school that we also had printed with Smartpress,” she said.
 Malesytcki sees print as a relationship-builder that’s vital for a nonprofit preschool.
 “It’s so important that we stay connected with our families and our alumni families.”

 Honor Roll Advertising

 For students to truly thrive, they need to be in an environment that inspires, motivates and welcomes them every day.
 Show your school spirit (and safety precautions) in classrooms and hallways with Vinyl Wall Decals and Floor Graphics full of school colors, mascots and artwork.
 Advertise dances and food drives with Foam Board and Cardstock Signs.
 Spotlight student academic and athletic achievements and boost activity sign-ups with Hanging and Retractable Banners.